windybasket/Docker/README.md

 SRA Toolkit
 Igv

 #Some Docker Commands
 We already know how to get a Docker Image and run it, but we can also:
 Copy files from the virtual machine to your local machine with Docker cp Save/share a Docker Image on your online account with Docker push

+#Highly Customizable
+Using the base Docker image and installing further software simplifies generating custom images for specific use cases.
+A second Image was generated with additional single-cell rna sequencing software installed to draw figures, demonstrating the utility of the images.